anthonyharold67/drf-serializers/README.md

 ## Acknowledgements

-- Don't forget to add .env file (secret key and debug)
+- Don't forget to add .env file (secret key,debug and for postgresql's info )

 ## Contact